Published By Janet Gershen-Siegel at March 4th, 2021

 When you secure a loan with property, creditors can tell other creditors about any of your assets in use as collateral for the secured transaction.
 UCC liens filed with Secretary of State offices act as a creditor’s public notice of their interest in the property.

 It’s in a creditor’s best interests to check for UCC filings.
-This is so they can make sure they’re the only creditor with a claim on that collateral.

 Like anything else, there can be typographical errors in UCC filings.
 But the law says that, unless the errors “make the financing statement seriously misleading”, the UCC filing is still in effect.
 Are you depending on a typo to get out of a UCC filing?
 You might want to rethink that strategy.
 See law.cornell.edu/ucc/9/9-506.